Hang Ten at the Best Beaches on the Gold Coast

 1544 Gold Coast Highway, Palm Beach, Gold Coast Area

-Currumbin Estuary
+Currumbin Beach & Estuary

 Once popular as a dog beach thanks to its quiet banks and gentle waters, Currumbin Estuary has evolved into the ultimate destination for families.
-There’s a cafe and public toilets on site, as well as a huge children’s playground for any little ones that are more keen on climbing than swimming.
+There’s a cafe and public toilets on site, as well as a huge children’s playground for any little ones who are more keen on climbing than swimming.

 The waves here are minimal, so it’s perfect for young families to swim, snorkel and relax without the worry of rips or dumping waves to spoil any fun.